 ESRC is currently considering the report and its twelve recommendations carefully.
 Some of these would entail specific action for the social sciences, others imply work across UKRI and other stakeholders.
 Over the coming months we will develop a full response and action plan, taking into account our understanding of the impact of COVID-19.”

 About ‘Fit for the Future’

-The ‘Fit for the Future’ project was announced in 2018 in the light of this rapid change and recognises that this creates a specific leadership challenge for the social sciences.
+The ‘Fit for the Future’ project was announced in 2018 in the light of this rapid change, recognising a specific leadership challenge for the social sciences.
 Designing, leading and delivering, and simply working within large, complex ‘team-science’ projects demand skills that have often not been required or incentivised within the social sciences.
 This leadership challenge has implications for how the social sciences think about researcher development more generally; how it nurtures and sustains intellectual curiosity and creativity throughout the full professional journey; how it cultivates and rewards ambassadors for the social sciences and how it might combine a fresh approach to talent management and building research leadership capacity with UKRI commitments in relation to inclusion, diversity and equality.